ravindusw/rpal-interpreter/README.md

 4. Add test cases for new features
 5. Ensure all existing tests pass
 6. Submit a pull request with detailed description

+## Found a Bug? or Need Help?

+If you encounter any issues or bugs, please open an issue on the GitHub repository with the following details:

+- Description of the issue
+- Steps to reproduce
+- Expected vs actual behavior
+- Any relevant code snippets or examples
+- Environment details (Python version, OS, etc.)

+Alternatively, do not hesitate to reach out via email at `[will update later]` for any questions or clarifications.

 ## License